10 Conceptual Artists You Need to Know

-Hirst’s career exploded after his major international exhibition during the 1993 Venice Biennale which showcased Hirst’s famous work titled Mother and Child Divided, showing cow and calf cut in sections and exhibited in clear display cases filled with formaldehyde, which was followed by a series of dissected and preserved animals, including a shark and a sheep.
-Hirst is probably most widely recognized for his so called spot paintings which feature rows of randomly colored circles painted by his assistants.
+Hirst’s career exploded after his major international exhibition during the 1993 Venice Biennale which showcased Hirst’s famous conceptual art piece titled Mother and Child Divided, showing cow and calf cut in sections and exhibited in clear display cases filled with formaldehyde, which was followed by a series of dissected and preserved animals, including a shark and a sheep.
+Hirst is probably most widely recognized for his so-called spot paintings which feature rows of randomly colored circles painted by his assistants.

-Joseph Kosuth (1945) is one of the leading American conceptual artists and a pioneer of conceptual art and installation art.
-In his largely self-referential artworks that strive to explore the essence of art, Kosuth gives special prominence to language, and frequently references Wittgenstein’s philosophy of language and Freud’s psycho-analysis, like in his acclaimed series of paintings from the 1980s that feature Freud’s theories and inverted photographs of Old Masters.
+Joseph Kosuth (1945) is one of the leading American conceptual artists and a pioneer of installation and conceptual art.
+In his largely self-referential artworks that strive to explore the essence of art, Kosuth gives special prominence to language and frequently references Wittgenstein’s philosophy of the language and Freud’s psycho-analysis, like in his acclaimed series of paintings from the 1980s that feature Freud’s theories and inverted photographs of Old Masters.
 In 1968, only one week before his death, the great Marcel Duchamp personally chose Joseph Kosuth as the winner of Cassandra Foundation Grant.
-Today, Kosuth’s artworks can be found in numerous renowned museums and galleries around the world, including MoMa, London’s Freud Museum, Chicago Art Institute, Hirshhorn Museum and Sculpture Garden in Washington, D.C.
-Kosuth lives and works between New York and Rome, where he teaches at the Instituto Universitario di Architettura di Venezia.
+Today, Kosuth’s artworks can be found in numerous renowned museums and galleries around the world, including MoMA, London’s Freud Museum, Chicago Art Institute, Hirshhorn Museum, and Sculpture Garden in Washington, D.C.
+As one of the greatest names of conceptual art, Kosuth lives and works between New York and Rome, where he teaches at the Instituto Universitario di Architettura di Venezia.

-Katrin Fridriks (1974) is a renowned Icelandic conceptual painter and installation artist from Reykjavik, and one of the leading artists of a new abstract expressionism movement.
-She is widely recognized for her extraordinary paintings which fuse together natural energies of her homeland with an explosive expressionism and calligraphy filtered through conceptual installations.
-Strongly influenced by pop art, graffiti, and the calligraphic art, Fridriks’ hyperkinetic abstract paintings are filled with swirls of vibrant color, address serious and rather worrying environmental and political issues such as genetic research, cloning, overconsumption and exhaustion of natural resources.
+Katrin Fridriks (1974) is a renowned Icelandic installation and conceptual artist from Reykjavik, and one of the leading artists of a new abstract expressionism movement.
+She is widely recognized for her extraordinary paintings which fuse together natural energies of her homeland with explosive expressionism and calligraphy filtered through conceptual installations.
+Strongly influenced by pop art, graffiti, and the calligraphic art, Fridriks’ hyperkinetic abstract paintings are filled with swirls of vibrant color, address serious and rather worrying environmental and political issues such as genetic research, cloning, overconsumption, and exhaustion of natural resources.
 She is often compared to Jackson Pollock.
-Several of Fridriks’ series of paintings are constantly reworked through elaborate perspective studies, while their epic proportions show her exceptional skills in playing with the size, thickness and format of the canvases.
+Several of Fridriks’ series of paintings are constantly reworked through elaborate perspective studies, while their epic proportions show her exceptional skills in playing with the size, thickness, and format of the canvases.